 The Forerunner Trilogy, as placed here at the beginning of the list, undeniably ruins the twist present in Halo: The Flood.
 However, it makes up for this by being the most elegantly written and—for new fans—one of the best way to ease in from other sci-fi franchises.
 In this order, we go from the Greek tragedy that is the Forerunner’s downfall, to picking up the pieces 100,000 years later with the Covenant and humanity locked in war.
 Readers are introduced to the conflict and the birth of the Spartans with Halo: The Fall of Reach, which leads us to the rediscovery of the Halo rings and the Flood in the next novel, bringing the conflicts back to their origins and completing a circle started in Halo: Silentium.

 From here on, the saga slowly shifts focus to the Master Chief’s compatriots and Dr. Halsey.
 After Halo: First Strike, John is cut from the picture, and we follow the few remaining Spartans.
 Within the Kilo-5 Trilogy and moving forward, Blue Team and Dr. Halsey begin to take a backseat, the focus shifting towards a new cast of characters, and a tonal shift in humanity’s role in the galaxy.
+Novels such as the adventures of Grey Team (in The Cole Protocol and Envoy) as well as one-offs such as Broken Circle that have few (as of yet) repurcussions for the wider universe are not included in the reading list altogether.

 Master Chief’s story

 As the main character of the series, Master Chief’s story spans games, comics, and novels.
 The Fall of Reach details his early life up to the events of Halo: Combat Evolved.
 Novels such as Silent Storm detail more of the early Covenant War years.
+Not included are minor cameos or works that don’t feature Chief’s inner life in great detail (Forward Unto Dawn, for example, is ultimately a Lasky story where Chief appears, not a Chief story.)
+While Combat Evolved can be played, the novelization of the game, The Flood contains more character moments for Chief and should be considered a literary alternate to spend more time with the character; as the novel does include large chunks of recitation of gameplay moments, reading it and playing the game together are not recommended.